azoth-lang/azoth.language.reference/src/optional-types.md

 The coalescing operator `??` allows for the replacement of `none` with another value.
-If the expression to the left of the operator evaluates to a value other than `none` then the result of the coalescing operator is that value and the right hand expression is not evaluated.
-Otherwise, the result is the result of evaluating the right hand expression.
+If the expression to the left of the operator evaluates to a value other than `none` then the result of the coalescing operator is that value and the right-hand expression is not evaluated.
+Otherwise, the result is the result of evaluating the right-hand expression.
 Note that this is a short circuiting evaluation.
 The coalescing operator can be combined with assignment as `??=` so that the left-hand side is evaluated and if it is `none` then the right-hand side is evaluated and assigned into the left-hand side.

-**TODO:** how does this operator work on multiple levels of optional (i.e. `T??`)?
+For nested optional types, the coalescing operator evaluates through multiple layers.
+Thus for a variable `x1: X??` and expression `x2: X` the expression `x1 ?? x2` has the type `X` and evaluates to the left-hand side if `x1` is not `none` and to the right-hand side otherwise.

 ## Conditional Access